Fossj117/fossj117.github.io/_posts/2024-04-15-imagining-audiences-with-chat-gpt.md

 So I don't know -- this is something I'll be experimenting with more.
 If you have thoughts or give it a try, let me know.

+## Update

+After posting this, I came across this post and pre-print paper from Amit Goldberg: https://x.com/Amit_Goldenb/status/1782076346929475602

+The paper explicitly explores the use of LLMs compared to humans in cognitive reframing of negative scenarios.
+Check it out!

 ## Footnotes

 [^1]: Even in cases where there are comments or other forms of direct feedback, these are at best a signal from some limited (and likely selected) segment of readers.